cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 ## Parallel Compilation Options

-`cjc` supports the following parallel compilation options for higher compilation efficiency.
+`cjc` supports the following parallel compilation options to achieve higher compilation efficiency.

 ### `--jobs <value>`, `-j <value>` <sup>[frontend]</sup>

-Set the maximum number of parallel jobs allowed during parallel compilation.
-Here, `value` must be a reasonable non-negative integer.
+Set the maximum number of parallel jobs allowed during parallel compilation. `value` must be a reasonable non-negative integer.
 If `value` exceeds the hardware's maximum parallel capability, the compiler will use the hardware's maximum parallel capability.

-If this compilation option is not set, the compiler will automatically calculate the maximum number of parallel jobs based on hardware capabilities.
+If this option is not set, the compiler will automatically calculate the maximum number of parallel jobs based on hardware capabilities.

 > **Note:**
 >
-> `--jobs 1` means compilation will be performed entirely in serial mode.
+> `--jobs 1` means compilation will be performed entirely serially.

 ### `--aggressive-parallel-compile`, `--apc`, `--aggressive-parallel-compile=<value>`, `--apc=<value>` <sup>[frontend]</sup>

-When this option is enabled, the compiler will adopt a more aggressive strategy (which may impact optimization and reduce program runtime performance) to achieve higher compilation efficiency.
-Here, `value` is an optional parameter indicating the maximum number of parallel jobs allowed for aggressive parallel compilation:
+When enabled, the compiler will adopt a more aggressive strategy (which may impact optimizations and reduce program runtime performance) to achieve higher compilation efficiency. `value` is an optional parameter indicating the maximum number of parallel jobs for aggressive parallel compilation:

-- If `value` is used, it must be a reasonable non-negative integer.
+- If `value` is provided, it must be a reasonable non-negative integer.
 If `value` exceeds the hardware's maximum parallel capability, the compiler will automatically calculate the maximum number of parallel jobs based on hardware capabilities.
 It is recommended to set `value` to a non-negative integer less than the number of physical CPU cores.
-- If `value` is not used, aggressive parallel compilation is enabled by default, and the number of parallel jobs will match `--jobs`.
+- If `value` is not provided, aggressive parallel compilation is enabled by default, and the number of parallel jobs matches `--jobs`.

-Additionally, if the `value` of this option differs between two compilations of the same code, or if the option's enabled/disabled state differs, the compiler does not guarantee binary consistency between the outputs of these two compilations.
+Additionally, if the same code is compiled twice with different `value` settings or different states of this option, the compiler does not guarantee binary consistency between the outputs.

-Rules for enabling or disabling aggressive parallel compilation:
+Rules for enabling/disabling aggressive parallel compilation:

-- In the following scenarios, aggressive parallel compilation will be forcibly disabled by the compiler and cannot be enabled:
+- Aggressive parallel compilation will be forcibly disabled by the compiler in the following scenarios:

     - `--fobf-string`
     - `--fobf-const`